densiflora/blog/_posts/2019-09-24-pwk-oscp-review.markdown

 I made it my goal to try to hack every single box on this [list by TJNULL].
 In order to do the retired machines on HTB, I had to purchase VIP; this cost me ~$12-15/mo.
 I think this is a pretty reasonable price.
 This list is really great practice for the PWK/OSCP.
-While I was going through this list, I attempted to do as much as possible without looking at any writeups.
+While I was going through this list, I attempted to do as much as possible without looking at any write-ups.
 When I was completely stuck, and after I got just about frustrated enough to throw in the towel, then and only then would I go and watch the [Ippsec] video.
 When I watched these videos, I would only watch just enough to get unstuck.

 I tried to keep really good notes as I was going, in an attempt to emulate the note taking I would need to do in the exam.
 I would review the notes after I completed each machine.